localstack/docs/content/en/user-guide/aws/elastic-compute-cloud/index.md

 | `StartInstances`| Initiates the resumption of a paused container                                               |
 | `TerminateInstances`| Initiates the termination of a container                                                 |

-### Base Images
+### Instances and AMIs

 LocalStack utilizes a specific naming convention for recognition and management of its associated containers and images.
-Containers are designated with the name format `localstack-ec2.<InstanceId>`, while images are tagged using the format `localstack-ec2/<AmiName>:<AmiId>`.

-Within the Docker backend, Docker images following the aforementioned naming pattern are treated as Amazon Machine Images (AMIs).
+Docker containers that back EC2 instances are named `localstack-ec2.<InstanceId>` Similarly, Docker base images which are tagged with the scheme `localstack-ec2/<AmiName>:<AmiId>` are recognized as Amazon Machine Images (AMIs).

-For instance, you can associate the Ubuntu Focal image as `ami-000001` using the command below:
+You can mark any Docker base image as AMI using the below command:

 {{< command >}}
 $ docker tag ubuntu:focal localstack-ec2/ubuntu-focal-ami:ami-000001
 {{< /command >}}

+The above example will make LocalStack treat the `ubuntu:focal` Docker image as an AMI with name `ubuntu-focal-ami` and ID `ami-000001`.

+At startup, LocalStack downloads the following AMIs that can be used to launch Dockerized instances.
+This behaviour can be controlled using the `EC2_DOWNLOAD_DEFAULT_IMAGES` configuration variable.
+- Ubuntu 22.04 `ami-df5de72bdb3b`
+- Amazon Linux 2023 `ami-024f768332f0`

-Such Docker-backed AMIs bear the resource tag `ec2_vm_manager:docker` and can be listed using the subsequent command:
+All LocalStack-managed Docker AMIs bear the resource tag `ec2_vm_manager:docker`.
+These AMIs can be listed using:

 {{< command >}}
 $ awslocal ec2 describe-images --filters Name=tag:ec2_vm_manager,Values=docker